stablekernel/aqueduct/doc/tutorial/2016-06-19-executing-queries.md

 }
 ```

 To reference a specific property of the Model type argument, you use the brackets and the name of the property.
 The value is a matcher.
 All matchers for `Query`s begin with the word `where`, and there are plenty of them.
-Check the `aqueduct` API reference to see them all.
+Check the Aqueduct API reference to see them all.
 This will yield the same result as the `Predicate` from before.

 We can still go one step further, and remove all the strings and get the analyzer to make sure we write the correct property names.
 Back in `model/question.dart`, create a subclass of `ModelQuery`.